Vote buying: Jega advocates tougher legislation – Daily Trust

 He said all legal provisions concerning disclosure requirements for political actors; contribution limits as it affects the behaviour of funders; spending limits as it affects expenditure by candidates and parties should be reviewed in line with global best practices.

-He noted that the objective is to impose limits on campaign and general political finance spending and impose stiff penalties for non-compliance.
+He noted that the objective is to impose limits on the campaign and general political finance spending and impose stiff penalties for none compliance.

 He also said corporate contributions to political parties and candidates should be banned, adding that, candidates and party campaign expenditure should be set at a minimum threshold, be made transparent and enforced.